 - Be an eligible surviving spouse or surviving minor child of certain individuals killed in the line of duty on or after Sept.
 1, 2000;

 - While there is no age or time limit in which to apply, children must have been younger than 18 years of age on the date of death to qualify;

-- Are enrolled full-time at a Texas public college or university.
+- Be enrolled full-time as an undergraduate student in a Texas public college or university;